xmonader/info_foundation/docs/collaboration/the_five_ds.md

 Lets use the following example:

-- a company defines which tools they will use to collaborate together.
+A company defines which tools they will use to collaborate together.

 ### Debate

 In the debate phase everyone can give their input, eventually consensus has been achieved and the document has been created.

 ### Document